kunal-bhadra/devlog/README.md

 # GitInsight
-GitInsight is a web-app that provides a quick summary of your recent GitHub activity along with a detailed Smart Summary.
-Quick Summary gives a view of your event count (commits, PRs, etc) on a repository level.
-Smart Summary is a very powerful way to get feedback on your coding self from multiple LLM powered personas.
+GitInsight is a powerful web application designed to give you a comprehensive overview of your recent GitHub activity.
+It offers two key features:
+1. **Quick Summary:** Get a snapshot of your activity with event counts (such as commits, pull requests, and more) broken down by repository.
+2. **Smart Summary:** Dive deeper with AI-driven insights!
+This feature leverages multiple LLM-powered personas to provide personalized feedback on your coding habits, helping you grow and improve as a developer.

+Whether you're looking for a quick glance at your contributions or get brutally roasted on your skills, GitInsight has you covered.

 ## Usage
 https://github.com/user-attachments/assets/e730f46f-e9f8-4a27-a59e-a744dd034a46